.NET HELP

 BinaryKits.Zpl.Viewer (How it Works For Developers)

 In various applications, ZPL is employed to generate labels dynamically, ensuring accurate and consistent printing for a variety of purposes.
 It is particularly popular in scenarios where batch printing, serialization, or customization of labels is required.
 Now that we have a brief understanding of ZPL, let's delve into BinaryKits.Zpl.Viewer, a tool designed to facilitate the visualization and analysis of ZPL printer driver code.
-Also, the Labelary api can be used as alternative to BinaryKits.Zpl.
+Also, the Labelary API for ZPL viewing can be used as an alternative to BinaryKits.Zpl.

 1. Exploring BinaryKits.Zpl.Viewer